narkisr/gelfino-intro/README.md

 # Gelfino introduction

-A lightning talk about the gelfino project, can be view [here](http://narkisr.github.com/gelfino-intro/#title)
+A lightning talk about the gelfino project, can be viewed [here](http://narkisr.github.com/gelfino-intro/#title)

 # License